Sharp spectral-cluster restriction bounds for orthonormal systems: Introduction

-A couple of years later, Hu \cite{hu2009} gave another proof of \eqref{lp restriction} and removed the $\log$ loss for the case $(p,k)=(\frac{2d}{d-1},d-1)$.
-Recently, the second author and Zhang \cite{wang2021} removed the $\log$ loss for totally geodesic submanifolds and curves with non-vanishing curvature in the $(p,k)=(2,d-2)$ case.
-The bounds \eqref{lp restriction} have been improved and generalized under various geometric assumptions.
-See, e.g., \cite{chen2014,xi2017,zhang2017,blair2018,xi2019,gao2024refined}.
-Moreover, certain $L^p(\Sigma)$ restriction bounds have been shown to be connected to the $L^p(M)$ norm of eigenfunctions via Kakeya--Nikodym norms.
-See, e.g., \cite{bourgain2009,sogge2011,bs2015,bs2015b,miao2016,bs2017}.
+Hu \cite{hu2009} subsequently gave another proof of \eqref{lp restriction} and removed the $\log$ loss for the case $(p,k)=(\frac{2d}{d-1},d-1)$.
+More recently, the second author and Zhang \cite{wang2021} removed the $\log$ loss for totally geodesic submanifolds and curves with nonvanishing curvature in the $(p,k)=(2,d-2)$ case.
+The bounds \eqref{lp restriction} have been improved and generalized under various geometric assumptions and operator settings; see, e.g., \cite{chen2014,xi2017,zhang2017,blair2018,xi2019,HWZ2026Schrodinger,gao2024refined}.
+Moreover, certain $L^p(\Sigma)$ restriction bounds have been connected to the $L^p(M)$ norms of eigenfunctions via Kakeya--Nikodym norms; see, e.g., \cite{bourgain2009,sogge2011,bs2015,bs2015b,miao2016,bs2017}.

-In this article, inspired by \eqref{2}, we generalize \eqref{lp restriction} to systems of orthonormal eigenfunctions $\{f_j\}_{j\in J}$.
-To be more precise, let $\Lambda = \Lambda(k,d,p)$ denote the square of the current known state-of-the-art bounds for a single eigenfunction, i.e.